Website Traffic: How to Convert More Quickly and Easily

 Make sure your visitors know exactly what you want them to do when they visit your site.
 Where it’s opting-in for an offer with their email, clicking on an affiliate link or sharing your post on social media.
 Make sure they know what to do – or you could lose people to confusion.

-Many blogs have the principle that more ads means more sales, but they could be bombarding people with a confusing amount of information.
+Many blogs have the principle that more ads mean more sales, but they could be bombarding people with a confusing amount of information.
 Yes, you might want a few auxiliary offers that people could be interesting – but if the main foundation of your business is sending to a sales funnel, make it clear.

 Keep calls to action above the fold.
 The further down a page you hide it, the more users you’ll lose.
 People have short attention spans – especially on the internet.
-Give them as few chances to get distracted as possible.
+Give them a few chances to get distracted as possible.

 Create a list

-If you’ve built a blog or site that gets plenty of traffic and your aren’t building a list – you could be missing out.
+If you’ve built a blog or site that gets plenty of website traffic and you aren’t building a list – you could be missing out.
 Some experts claim that every email address you get could be worth a dollar in sales – so you can see how building a large list of them could be worthwhile.

 Offer something relevant and valuable to visitors to get them to sign up to your email list.
 Don’t take them for granted and try to only send them good content or you’ll get diverted to the spam folder.
 Offer value, and you should be rewarded.